 Hiring remote employees has become a new trend not just for big MNCs but for budding start-ups also.
-Many studies and researches have also proved that remote working does not affect the productivity of the employees but has tended to increase the productivity of the employees by providing them the comfort of their home.
+Many studies and research have also proved that remote working does not affect the productivity of employees but has tended to increase productivity of the employees by providing them the comfort of their homes.
 It is not just an alternative option anymore, it has become a choice.
 More and more companies are realizing the benefits of hiring remote employees and are adopting it.
 However, working remotely can be a little different and tricky than working from the office, moreover, it needs different recruitment strategies to hire remote employees.
 This blog will help you identify the top 7 common mistakes that you need to avoid while hiring remote employees and get your recruitment strategies correct.

 7 Common mistakes to avoid while hiring remote employees

-- Setting unclear expectations about Job
+- Setting unclear expectations about the Job

 Expectations from remote employees are slightly different from regular office employees.
 These expectations if not communicated properly and clearly can create confusion between the company and the remote employee.
 These expectations may include project deadlines, quality expectations, time management, and other important aspects of remote hiring.
 It is important for any recruiter to be very specific about the company’s policies, procedures, work culture, and other important details and information to avoid any future chaos.
 This transparency in the recruitment process can prove to be beneficial for the organization.